berndklug1107/complete-smart-home-solution/README.md

 For individual room control, according to the number of rooms that are handled by heating system same number of temperature sensors needs to be installed, each in one room, they are the predominantly basis for the temp-control.
 I suggest DHT22 sensors.
 You can also use AHT20 sensors with i2c interface, but their i2c-address (0x38) cannot be changed.

 In order to get a really accurate solution I also suggest to install temp-sensors on each return-water-pipe, covered all around with some kind of thermal insulation (the blue covers around the water-pipe on the images are from security pads of a trampoline), so you can see definitely whats really happening in the pipe.
 The sensor itself I fixed with cable ties.
 Every 4th flow-water circuit I also installed a sensor.
 DS18B20 are ideal sensors for that purpose, with OneWire-I2C board DS2482-800 you get 8 OneWire-channels, so at least 80 sensors possible (with good wiring)
 The heating valves are handled by wax engines “Möhlenhoff Alpha-5” which in turn are controlled by the triacs.
 They are defined as servos which use the slow_pwm output platform of esphome.
-Servos get value from a template.
-Additionally in dashboard you can use sliders to set the open state of each valve.
-I use these triac boards (both high quality products available at tindie.com):
+Servos get value from a template, which can also be a group of several servos (e.g. one room, one floor).
+Additionally in dashboard you can use sliders to set the open state of each valve or valve group.
+I use these triac boards (both high quality products available on tindie.com):

 - 1 x “ESP32 Floor Heating Valve Controller” (Voltlog) → esp32-01
 - 3 x “8CH AC LED Light Dimmer Module Controller Board” (Krida) → esp32-04, esp32-06